Snowflake Setup

 - Option 2: Grant privileges to create Row Access Policies on all existing schemas in the database (recommended).

-Note: Ensure that you create a new Masking or Row Access Policy for every new/future schema.
+Note: Ensure that you create a new Masking or Row Access Policy for at least one schema.

 Policy Ownership